akramraza007/image-annotation-opencv/README.md

 - Provide coordinates, color, thickness, and other details
 - Choose to display or save the result

-📸 Sample Usage
-Enter the location of the image: sample.jpg
-Choose an option:
-1. To draw the line
-2. To draw rectangle
-3. To draw circle
-4. To Enter the text.

 📁 File Structure
 - image_editor.py         # Main script
 - README.md               # Project documentation
 - sample.jpg              # Example image (optional)